PPathole/Student-Registration-System/README.md

 - Open the Admin on MySQL, it’ll take you to the localhost of PhpMyAdmin
 - Once in PhpMyAdmin create a new database and name it students registration
 - In that database create a new table students consisting of **8 colummns**
-- Now run the home.php file, through the browser, by typing this url ` localhost://home.php `
+- Now run the home.php file, through the browser, by typing this url ` localhost://StudentRegistration/home.php `
 - Enjoy!! ✌

 ## Email Functionality
 Sending emails to students to respond whether their query has been solved or not.
 Sending emails through localhost & xampp consists of dealing with 2 files present in `C:\\xampp\php\php.ini` and `C:\\xampp\sendmail\sendmail.ini`

+#### Inside sendmail.ini file:
+-